 Full Spectrum Hemp Oil for Dogs and Other Animals

-Amazingly, in the two studies involving osteoarthritic dogs and idiopathic epileptic dogs, no adverse or negative side effects from full spectrum hemp oil were observed or recorded.
-That said, the overall safety profile of full spectrum hemp oil seems well tolerated for humans and dogs alike.
+Amazingly, studies typically do not show adverse effects when using full spectrum hemp oil.
+And, the overall safety profile of full spectrum hemp oil seems well tolerated for humans and dogs alike.

 As for our other furry friends, more studies are needed.
 Due to the fact that each animal’s biological makeup is different, some animals are more sensitive than others to certain phytocannabinoids.
 In fact, some animals may do better with broad spectrum hemp oil, which leads us to our next question: What does broad spectrum hemp oil mean?

 In truth, there is no definitive definition for the phrase “broad spectrum hemp oil.”
 In fact, “broad spectrum” originated from within the CBD industry.
 It all started when CBD manufacturers discovered they could successfully remove all trace amounts of THC from their final hemp oil product, thus creating broad spectrum hemp oil.
 The phytochemical profile of broad spectrum hemp oil includes:

 - An array of phytocannabinoids, minus any trace amounts of THC (meaning 0.0% THC)

 - Fatty acids

 In order for hemp oil to be considered “broad spectrum”, only THC is removed from the phytochemical profile during the extraction process.
 This means broad spectrum hemp oil has everything that full spectrum hemp oil contains, but without any trace amounts of THC.